Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Task Planning for Whole-body Dynamic Locomotion

 As previously stated, we treat the environment as a player ``acting'' against the robot's locomotion process.
 We define an environmental action set, $\mathcal{E}$, as the composition of two subsets: a set for varying height terrain and a set for emergencies (i.e., the so-called sudden events), respectively.

 where the elements in the set $\mathcal{E}_{\rm terrain}$ denote different height terrain actions, as illustrated in Fig.~\ref{fig:ContactAction}.
 For instance, $e_{\rm md}$ denotes \textsf{ moderatelyDownward} terrain.
 The actions in $\mathcal{E}_{\rm emergency}$ represent sudden events, i.e. \textsf{ terrainCrack-normalCeiling}, \textsf{ terrainCrack-highCeiling}, \textsf{ humanAppear}, and \textsf{ narrowPassage}.
+The environmental action set specified above is generalizable to other environmental events while maintaining computational tractability.
 Given the environmental actions above, we design the following specifications.
 First, the following sudden environmental actions are assumed to not occur at the initial instant:

 Since only one environmental action can be \textsf{ True} at any time, we enforce the following transitional proposition

 where the operator $\bigwedge_{e \in \mathcal{E} \backslash e_{\rm md}}$ is used to represent the conjunction of multiple environmental propositions $\neg e, \forall e \in \mathcal{E} \backslash e_{\rm md}$.
 To enable the robot to maneuver through the dynamic environment, certain sudden environmental actions are forbidden to occur consecutively, as shown in the following transitional specifications: \begin{itemize} \item ($S_{e{\text -}1}$) If the current environmental action is \textsf{ terrainCrack-highCeiling}, then the next environmental action can not be \textsf{ terrainCrack-highCeiling}, \textsf{ humanAppear}, nor \textsf{ narrowPassage}.